entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/development-concepts.md

 | [Bundle Uninstall](../curate/ecr-uninstall-flow.md) |  |

 ## Compose an Application
-Business IT groups and developers Compose an Application with the Entando App Builder, a low-code composition UI.
-Assemble or update an application from the components already built in step one, adding templates, widgets, or full PBCs for functionality.
+Application owners can compose an Application using the Entando App Builder, a low-code composition UI.
+Assemble or update an application from the components already built in step one by adding templates, widgets, or fully functional PBCs.
 The Entando Component Manager and Repository are integrated into the App Builder, making the composable process flexible and agile by managing all your components there.

 | Documentation | Tutorials        |
 | :------------ | :-------- |